Cooperation, loyalty, adherence to the rule of law. These are noble virtues, of which the following are necessary for a free and open society.

 A Lesson from Comedy

 There’s an important guideline in comedy that comedians and writers should punch up not punch down.
-In other words, poke fun at the power hierarchy and not the masses.
-It’s foundational ethics.
+In other words, poke fun at the power hierarchy and not at the masses.
+It’s a foundational ethical rule.
 Those in comedy who forget that basic ethic hurt themselves more than anyone else.

 Here’s another reality.
 The innocent bystanders whose daily activities are disrupted by the protestors don’t care about anything more than the fact that they are the ones getting punched.
-They are almost infinitely more likely to be more angry at the protestors than at the oil corporations.
+Being punched, they will be much, much more likely to be more angry at the protestors than at the oil corporations.

 Here’s yet another reality.
 The executives of the fossil fuel corporations don’t give a flying frell.
 They aren’t getting punched.
+The unintelligent and misdirected anger of the protesters does not affect them.
 They aren’t being made uncomfortable; they aren’t being pushed to change their actions that cause injustices.

-In cycling’s Men’s World Road Race Championships today, some idiots cemented themselves to the road, causing the race to be temporarily stopped.
+Recently, in cycling’s Men’s World Road Race Championship, some idiots cemented themselves to the road, causing the race to be temporarily stopped.
 The protest punched down, harming all of the riders and other race participants who had spent months preparing for the race.
-Assuming the perpetrators were the Just Stop Oil idiots, their action ended up causing all of the vehicles and helicopters involved in the race to consume more fossil fuels during the forced delay.
+Assuming the perpetrators were Just Stop Oil or whatever they call themselves now, their action ended up causing all of the vehicles and helicopters involved in the race to consume more fossil fuels during the forced delay.
+No fossil fuel executives or stockholders were harmed or even were aware of the angry stunt.
 The protestors punched down.
 Unethical and ineffective.

-What protest actions are ethical and effective depends on a number of circumstances specific to the injustices and people involved.
+Whether protest actions are ethical and effective depend on a number of circumstances specific to the injustices and people involved.
 There is, however, a simple guideline for the complexities of determining ethical and effective protest.
 Are you punching up or punching down?